 ETH Wallet Address

-Your Coins.ph Ethereum wallet address is a smart contract wallet it and supports receiving funds sent using smart contracts.
-Your wallet may only receive ETH sent through the ETH network (i.e. these are viewable on Etherscan).
+Your Coins.ph Ethereum wallet address is a smart contract wallet, and it supports receiving funds sent using smart contracts.
+Your wallet may only receive ETH and supported ERC-20 tokens sent through the ETH network (i.e. these are viewable on Etherscan).

 If a different kind of currency or token is sent to your wallet address, this would likely mean that your funds are permanently lost.
 Should you would need assistance from our team, feel free to send us a message here preferably including the transaction hash of your incoming transfer.